ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 ```
 Using this sample output, you could choose `10.114.85.153`, `10.114.85.151`, or `10.114.85.172` for the node IP address.

 4. Export the node IP address as an environment variable.
+Make sure to substitute the copied IP address into this command.
 ```
 export NODE_IP=<node_ip>
 ```